zanfranceschi/request-broadcast-protocol/README.md

 ## Usage Example

+Please, take a look at the [examples](src/python/examples) directory for more examples.

 ### A Distributed Search Engine - Oh!

 The following example represents a very simple distributed search engine with two search nodes.
 One search node searches lines of a text file and the other searches on http://jsonplaceholder.typicode.com/posts/.